 4. Each offer by the LNG User must include the following details:

-Α) Specification of the Additional Storage Space for which the booking application is made, expressed in integer multiples of thousand kilowhathours ( 1000 kWh), as well as the unit price offered expressed in Euro per thousand kilowhat hours (EUR/1000 kWh).
+Α) Specification of the Additional Storage Space for which the booking application is made, expressed in integer multiples of thousand kilowatt-hours ( 1000 kWh), as well as the unit price offered expressed in Euro per thousand kilowatt hours (EUR/1000 kWh).

 B) A statement by the participant declaring explicit and unreserved acceptance of the terms, the procedure, and the outcome of the tender.